How to Create a Survey?

 4. Create Understandable Questions

 Not all your respondents know what you are talking about, so be careful about using words in your questions.
-You need to use words that can be easily understood by your respondents so that they will respond to the right answer to your questions.
+You need to use words that can be easily understood by your respondents so that they will respond to the right answer to your questions and train them better.
 To make them understand your survey questions, you can use examples that will make the questions more clear to them.

 5. Randomize the Options

 Most respondents will always select the first choice.
 To avoid this to happen, randomize the list of your options.
 Do not place the most common and popular options to the top of your choices.
 Doing this will make the respondents have no choice but to read all the options given.
 This strategy can lead to a better result in your sample survey.